 Linda is a frequent speaker on issues facing educational institutions at functions sponsored by various professional organizations and the State Department of Education, and at in-service programs offered by school districts.
-She is active in the Connecticut Bar Association Education Section as well as the Connecticut Council of School Attorneys.
+For several years, she has served on the Executive Committee of the Connecticut Bar Association, Education Section.

 Before joining the firm, Linda served the State of New Jersey as a Deputy Attorney General in the Division of Criminal Justice.